weiT1993/CutQC/README.md

 ```
 This runs an example 16-qubit supremacy circuit.
 The output qubits are in a scrambled order based on the subcircuit post-processing sequence.
-A function that converts an arbitrary state of interest to the original order will be added.

 ## Citing CutQC
 If you use CutQC in your work, we would appreciate it if you cite our paper: